alro5921/problem-gambling-study/README.md

 ### Gambling Behavior

-This table has the gambling behavior of between May 2000 and November 2010.
+This table has the gambling behavior of users between May 2000 and November 2010.
 Each row contains a user's gambling behavior with a product on a given day, and include information such as the number of bets placed and the amount gambled and lost (the `turnover` and `hold` respectively) that day on that activity.

 | Variable name     | Data type | Description                             |
 |-------------------|-----------|-------------------------------------------------------|